totocaster/metalsmith-tags/README.md

   You can use `metalsmith-permalink` to customize the permalink of the tag pages as you would do with anything else.

+  It is possible to use `opts.metadataKey` for defining the name of the global tag list.
+  By default it is `'tags'`.

 ## Pagination